enochj316/EmployeeDirectoryReact/README.md

 ## Description

 For this assignment, I had to create an employee directory with React.
-This assignment required me to break up the application's UI into components, manage component state, and respond to user events.
+This required me to break up the application's UI into components, manage component state, and respond to user events.
 Employee data was generated with the [randomuser.me API](https://randomuser.me).

 ## Table of Contents